 Welcome!
 I am a cultural anthropologist, medical student, and visual artist.
-I examine how humans and technologies shape meanings and practices of the body, identity, and difference (with particular focus on race, gender, and color).
+I examine how humans and technologies shape meanings and practices of health, medicine, and the body.
 I focus on collaborative methods between healthcare workers, computer scientists, and community members to re-imagine socially-responsive technology infrastructures.

 My work has been funded by the Wenner-Gren Foundation, the Society for Visual Anthropology, and the U.S. Department of Education.

-I am currently an MD/PhD Anthropology trainee at the University of Pennsylvania and will be a visiting student at the Massachusetts Institute of Technology (MIT) for the Summer/Fall 2025.
-I received my B.S. degrees from MIT.
+I am currently an MD/PhD Anthropology trainee at the University of Pennsylvania.
+I received my B.S. degrees from the Massachusetts Institute of Technology (MIT).
 You can find my full CV here.

 Recent things I have been working on: